What Is Sustainable Website Design — Our How-To Guide

 Use Links Instead Of Attachments

-We’ve talked about ways your website is using energy, but there’s a great way that your website can help you save energy too.
+We’ve talked about ways your website is using energy, but there’s a great way that your website can help you save energy, too.

 If you replace an attachment with a link to your website, that will massively reduce the carbon footprint of the email.
-You could do this by making a page on your website to replace a PDF brochure, or having an online client area for people to log in and see information about your business.
+You could do this by making a page on your website to replace a PDF brochure, or by having an online client area for people to log in and see information about your business.

 Slim Down Your Email Inbox

-On a similar note, reducing the number of emails you receive will have a positive impact on your carbon footprint.
 Reading and storing emails both have a carbon cost — it’s not huge, but it can soon mount up, and it’s a straightforward issue to tackle.
-Plus, it has the added benefit of making your inbox feel less overwhelming.
+Plus, it has the added benefit of making your inbox feel less overwhelming, which’ll improve your own digital experience (bonus!).

 A person with short blonde curly hair wearig a grey jumper and black jeans is sitting on a grey sofa with a laptop in their lap.
 In the background, three other people are sitting at a table together.